 - Salt

-Please see the printable recipe card at the bottom of this post for quantities of ingredients.
+Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

 Basic Instructions